seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

 7. When the pipeline has completed the **TrainStatus** stage, the model has been trained and you will be able to find your deployable model artifact in the S3 bucket we created earlier.
 Go To [S3](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and find your bucket to view your model artifact: *yourinitials*-jenkins-scitkitbyo-modelartifact

+8. After the model has been trained and a quick evaluation is done with a limited test data set to ensure training and inference code are in sync, the **BaselineModel** step will run to create our baseline for model monitor.
+The SageMaker notebook instance in the next step will walk through more details on the Model Monitor configuration & setup.

-8. When the pipeline has completed, the model that was trained once is deployed to test, run through a smoke test, and deploy to production.
-Go to [Amazon SageMaker Endpoints](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/endpoints) to check out your endpoints.
+9. After the model has been deployed to production,you can go to [Amazon SageMaker Endpoints](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/endpoints) to check out your endpoints.
+You can also go check out the [CloudFormation Stacks](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks) that were used to configure and deploy the endpoints using Infrastructure-as-Code

 ![BYO Workshop Setup](images/SageMaker-Endpoints.png)

+## Step 7: Exploring SageMake Model Monitor Setup

 **CONGRATULATIONS!**